 What is a biosphere?
-Planet earth is a biosphere, an enclosed, self-regulating system with no intervention from outside the sphere.
-And while sounding like something out of a science fiction novel, human-made biospheres exist on large scales (i.e., Biosphere 2 in Arizona) and small scales, like in a jar on your windowsill!
+Planet earth is a biosphere, an enclosed, automated system with no intervention from outside the sphere.
+And while sounding like something out of a science fiction novel, human-made biospheres exist as large systems (i.e., Biosphere 2 in Arizona) and on smaller scales, like in a jar on your windowsill!

-To learn how a biosphere works, you can create your own enclosed ecosystem in the form of a “tabletop biosphere” with some basic supplies and a trip to a local pond this summer with your kids.
-DIY biospheres are both fun to construct and can help youth to make connections between the processes and changes occurring in their small-scale biosphere with those occurring on a larger scale all over planet earth.
+To learn how a biosphere works, you can create an enclosed ecosystem in the form of a “tabletop biosphere” with some necessary supplies and a trip to a local pond with your kids.
+DIY biospheres are both fun to construct and can help kids make connections between the processes and changes occurring in their small-scale biosphere with those appearing on a larger scale all over planet earth.

-Everything within the biosphere is intricately connected, which is why it is important to have all aspects of the system – scavengers, consumers, recyclers, cleaners, refuge/shelter, photosynthesis, a pH buffer, and an energy source.
-Understanding how biospheres work and support themselves is critical in understanding the delicacy and interconnectedness of earth’s systems, which in turn helps teach the importance of protecting and caring for these systems. – Check out this video…
+Everything within the biosphere is intricately connected, so it is essential to have all aspects of the system.
+Scavengers, consumers, recyclers, cleaners, refuge/shelter, photosynthesis, a pH buffer, and an energy source are necessary parts of an automated system.
+Understanding how biospheres work and supporting themselves is critical in understanding the delicacy and interconnectedness of earth’s systems, which in turn helps teach the importance of protecting and caring for these systems.

 People of all ages can make tabletop biospheres, and it is a creative, scientific, and educational process.
 Kids can engage in science, engineer a biological system, learn about ecology, and explore local natural areas.
 Biospheres are also an exciting way to do a long-term, small-scale ecosystem study and observe how your creation changes over time.